 What does all of this mean to the legal business?

-The legal business is dominated by four sets of players: law schools, in-house legal departments, law firms, and alternative legal services providers (ALSPs).
-The walls that exist between these legal departments, law firms, and ALSPs will become porous with work flowing between and among these groups in a seamless manner.
-Distinctions between in-sourcing and outsourcing will diminish.
+The legal business is dominated by four sets of players: law schools, in-house legal departments, law firms and alternative legal services providers (ALSPs).
+The walls that exist between these legal departments, law firms and ALSPs will become porous, with work flowing between and among these groups in a seamless manner.
+Distinctions between in-sourcing and out-sourcing will diminish.
 Technology development through the use of AI tools will accelerate and will be deployed with greater urgency.
 However, at the front end of the legal profession, law schools will undergo significant changes affecting the supply of lawyers.

-This pandemic has exposed existential threats to all economic activity.
+The pandemic exposed existential threats to all economic activity.
 Legal departments have been front and centre in dealing with the pandemic threats that continue today.
 The company will place greater burdens on legal departments to prepare and plan for such threats in the future, including future waves of COVID-19.
 Legal departments must look at their supply chain in imaginative ways.
 In the past, in the face of such threats, law departments have taken baby steps.
 Now is the time to be bold and imaginative.
 Knee-jerk resistance to technology must change to a judicious embrace of technology.
 Agile companies will respond to this new normal by inventing better AI tools and processes.
 The pandemic has also allowed law departments the flexibility to utilize these tools across the entire supply chain.
 Legal departments should deploy these new generation tools to get rid of an exclusionary mentality and demand collaboration between legal departments, law firms, and ALSPs in a seamless manner.